photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

 The result also depends on the exact order in which you unstack the files, as non-media sidecar files, for example, remain bound to the remaining media file in a stack.
 We consider providing a command for this in a future release and appreciate [any contributions](../../developer-guide/index.md) in this regard.

 !!! tldr ""
-    If you are new to PhotoPrism and want to re-index your library with other settings, you can run the `photoprism reset` [command in a terminal](../../getting-started/docker-compose.md#command-line-interface) to reset the index and start from scratch.
+    If you are new to PhotoPrism and want to re-index your library with different settings, you can run the `photoprism reset` [command in a terminal](../../getting-started/docker-compose.md#command-line-interface) to reset the index and start from scratch.
 [Learn more ›](../../getting-started/docker-compose.md#examples)

 ### Which sequential naming patterns are supported?